dcosme/score-qualtrics-template/scorequaltrics_workflow_template.md

                  ifelse(SID == "FP006" & item == "CVS_16", "3.7", value)))))
 ```

 Check for duplicate responses.
-There is a `clean_dupes` function that can do this, but since we have multiple waves with the same surveys, we're going to do this homebrew.
+There is a `clean_dupes` function that
+can do this, but since we have multiple waves with the same surveys,
+we’re going to do this homebrew.

 ``` r
 surveys_long_num %>%